BenWiederhake/spread/README.md

 ### Ehh, whatever

 - There is no way to easily figure out which files are "most responsible" for snapshot size, and what the snapshot size is anyway.
 However, this is displayed immediately after a backup, so this information should be recoverable somehow.
+Also, my scripts provide at least *some* idea about what's happening.
 - There is no way to delete an entire repository.
 However, `lftp` supports `rm -rf`, which has the same effect.
 - The password is moved via environment variables.
 Don't go too crazy on the special characters.
 - Restore-Verification can only be done by the client, as it requires the password.
 This has the unfortunate effect that `RESTIC_READ_SUBSET_FRACTION` needs to be large (so, technically, represent a small fraction of the repository).
+- `restic-run-backup` was intended to use `RESTIC_READ_SUBSET_FRACTION` in order to verify the repository on every backup.
+In old versions, this causes some unnecessarily large running time.
+This was fixed, but I couldn't update yet to the newer versions, so I don't want to re-enable it yet.
 - If the client completely fails to start `restic-check-age` at all, the user might not notice.
 On the other hand, in that case the device is probably crashed and burned anyway.
-- `init` does not automatically run sanity checks on the password.
+- `init` does not automatically run sanity checks on the password, neither to my scripts.

 ## TODOs

-- Deploy it at home and see how well it works
 - Host all my friends' backups
 - Convince everyone to host my backups